Free energy calculation

 dump mydmp all atom 1000000 dump.lammpstrj

-So far, this code resembles the one of Method 1, except for the additional particle of type 2.
-This particle is identical to the particles of type 1 (same mass and Lennard-Jones parameters), but will be exposed to the biasing potential.
+So far, this code resembles that of Method 1, except for the additional particle of type 2.
+Particles of type 1 and 2 are identical, having the same mass and Lennard-Jones parameters.
+However, the particle of type 2 will additionally be exposed to the biasing potential \(V\).

 Let us create a loop with 50 steps, and move progressively the center of the bias potential by an increment of 0.1 nm.
-Add the following lines into input.lammps:
+Add the following lines to input.lammps:

 variable a loop 50